 The Practice Library

-This space includes curated reflections, clinical insights, and educational resources authored by Shannon B. Webb, LICSW, LCSW, BCD, and drawn from my work in therapy, supervision, and systems consultation.
-These writings are intended to support thoughtful growth and professional development beyond the therapy session.
+The Practice Library™ includes curated reflections, clinical insights, and educational resources drawn from my work in therapy, clinical supervision, and systems consultation.

 All content is the intellectual property of SB Webb Counseling & Consulting PLLC and is protected by copyright.
 Materials are shared for informational purposes only and are not a substitute for individualized clinical care.